Node Monitoring

 Paste the following content and save the file.

-The apply the changes configuration a restart of the Prometheus service is required.
+Then apply the changes.
+A restart of the Prometheus service is required.

 Your server metrics are now scraped and can be found in the Prometheus web interface.